Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 post to Bluesky with Claude: the published post live on the Bluesky timeline with the attached image

-To queue a Bluesky post rather than send it now, attach a time to the prompt.
 Say “schedule this for tomorrow at 9am” and Claude hands a scheduledTime to Blotato.
-Prefer “drop it in my next free slot” and Blotato slots it into the next open time on your calendar.
-Anything you queue lives in Blotato, and you edit it the same way you made it: tell Claude “move the Friday noon Bluesky post to 1pm” and it reschedules without you touching the calendar.
+Say “drop it in my next free slot” instead and Blotato picks the next open time on your calendar.
+The reschedule is the part worth remembering, because it stays conversational: “move the Friday noon Bluesky post to 1pm” reschedules it without you opening a calendar view.

 Want Claude posting to Bluesky today?
 Start with Blotato, and the MCP connection takes about two minutes.